mtzortzi/SpMV_collab/README.md

 For further explanation of the data preprocessing see [Dataset_section](#dataset).

 ### SVR
 Support Vector Regression (SVR) is based on Support Vector Machines (SVM).
-Without going into details SVM modifies the dimension of our working space in order to make non-linear separable population of data separable.
+Without going into details SVM modifies the dimension of our working space in order to make the non-linear population of data separable.
 Then with the "Kernel trick" we project back our data in our original space.
 Here is a visual example :
 ![image](./img/kernel_trick.png)

 In our project, we use SVR in order to find a model by using the kernel trick to make a prediction of the GFLOPs and the energy efficiency of our system given sparse matrix features